From its beginning, the United States of America has often been at war.

 Cost (2011 dollars): $334 billion

 In the face of unrestricted German submarine attacks on American merchant ships and the Zimmerman Telegram (Germany’s urging Mexico to join its side), the United States entered World War I. President Woodrow Wilson felt that the United States’ entry would turn World War I into a moral War To End All Wars, through which a League of Nations could be formed to preserve lasting worldwide peace.
-However, congressional opposition blocked representation by the United States when the League of Nations
+However, congressional opposition blocked representation by the United States when the League of Nations convened in 1920.

 World War II (1941 – 1945)